Richard L. Neuberger: Legacy and family

 One lasting mark Neuberger left as a Senator was the creation of the Oregon Dunes National Recreation Area on the Pacific Coast of Oregon.
 A member of the Wilderness Society, he initially introduced a bill for creation of the Dunes Recreation Area in 1959.
 After being defeated 12 years in a row, the bill was finally signed into law in 1972.
 He was also responsible for sponsoring the initial version of the Alaska Mental Health Enabling Act of 1956.

 Neuberger was married in 1945 to Maurine Brown, who was elected to Neuberger's U.S. Senate seat for a six-year term after his death.
 They had no children.

-Portland State University's Neuberger Hall is named after the senator and marked by a commemorative plaque in the lobby.
+Portland State University's Neuberger Hall was named after the senator from 1972 to 2018.
+Following renovations in 2018, the hall was renamed Fariborz Maseeh Hall and the name was transferred to PSU's Richard and Maurine Neuberger Center office building.